tinney/retreat-game/README.md

 Welcome to the Test Double 2020 Retreat Pairing Challenge

-The object of the challenge is to write a bot which can find food and water to survive the longest
+The object of the challenge is to survive the longest!

+## How to Play
+Teams of 2 will use the game engine API to create players and move around the board in search of food, water and other players.
+The team who has the longest living player by the end of the day will be the winner!

 ## Rules of the Game

-You and your teammate will move a player around the board looking for food, water and other agents.
-The team who's player survives the longest wins!
-Teams will then move players around the board to find water, food and other players.

-*The team who player survives the most days wins!*

 ## Playing